The ultimate guide to LinkedIn videos — best practices, formats, and video ideas

 • Supported audio format: MPEG4 and AAC.

-• Recommended export quality in Clipchamp: 1080p.
+• Recommended export quality in Clipchamp: 1080p video resolution.

-3. LinkedIn Live video
+3. LinkedIn Live videos

 A screenshot of a LinkedIn Live video by ClickUp.

-LinkedIn live video best practices
+LinkedIn Live video best practices

 • Video captions: optional but recommended.